 At one time in everyone’s life, wishes weren’t about money; they were about hopes and dreams, expectations and good will.
 You wished as a child for everything.
 “I wish that tomorrow is a snow day,” “I wish that I can get my new shoes in my favorite color,” “I wish that I can pass the exam.”
 We have said countless wishes, and wishing wells have become a popular device for collecting cards filled with gift cards and money.

-Choosing alternatives to regular gift giving does not have to be rude but it should be done in a way that fits the theme, the tone of shower, and in a manner that does not offend anyone; the guests or expected mom.
-If the mom-to-be is requesting a cash shower, just mention to her that it is best to give an option for those guests who would prefer to bring something more personal.
-You will find that with a little negotiating, you can find the perfect gift requests for everyone.
+Choosing alternatives to regular gift giving does not have to be rude, but it should be done in a way that fits the theme, the tone of shower, and in a manner that does not offend anyone (either guests or expectant mom).
+If the mom-to-be is requesting a cash based shower, just mention to her that it is best to give an option for those guests who would prefer to bring something more personal.
+You will find that with a little negotiating and flexibility, you can find the perfect gift requests for everyone.